Skip to content

 The success of these three conferences is an indication that such one-day events are popular and that the theme chosen for this year is, indeed, topical and of considerable interest to many in the comparative, international field.
 It is anticipated that all three projects will be presented at the 2010 BAICE Conference.
 Interim reports have been posted on the BAICE website.

 The Executive Committee will choose another theme for the coming academic year.
-Suggestions are welcome, by October 15 (contact Sheila Trahar at ).
+Suggestions are welcome, by October 15 (contact Sheila Trahar at s.trahar@bristol.ac.uk).
 Further details will be announced on the BAICE website in due course.

 Additional activities